 With both allyl isothiocyanate and capsaicin, the hot sensation results in an endorphin rush that gives the person eating horseradish or chili peppers a sense of euphoria.

-Do you temper the heat from horseradish and the heat from chili peppers in the same way?
+Do you lessen the heat from horseradish and chili peppers similarly?

-Horseradish and chili peppers may work on the same sensory receptors but they are different compounds.
-If you are trying to temper the heat, you will need to take different approaches.
+Horseradish and chili peppers may work on the same sensory receptors, but they are different compounds.
+If you are trying to lessen the heat, you will need to take different approaches.

 With horseradish, the allyl isothiocyanate is volatile.
 The volatility means that all you have to do is wait for it to evaporate.
 Over the course of about 15 minutes, freshly grated horseradish will start to lose its pungency.
-If you want to preserve the heat, you will need to take steps to prevent the evaporation.
-In other words, it will temper its own heat naturally without you having to do anything.
-Allyl isothiocyanate is also water-soluble, which means that the heat can be washed away with a water-based liquid.
+If you want to preserve the heat, you must take steps to prevent evaporation.
+In other words, it will lessen its own heat naturally without you having to do anything.
+Allyl isothiocyanate is also water-soluble, which means the heat can be washed away with a water-based liquid.
 Simply drinking a glass of water reduces the spiciness created by horseradish.

-Capsaicin is not volatile, which means that waiting will not provide relief from the burn — it won’t evaporate.
-In addition, it is oil soluble rather than water soluble.
-Oil solubility means that you can’t wash it away with water but you can get rid of it with milk.
-Milk contains casein, which binds with capsaicin allowing you to wash it away.
+Capsaicin is not volatile, so waiting will not provide relief from the burn — it won’t evaporate.
+In addition, it is oil-soluble rather than water-soluble.
+Oil solubility means you can’t wash it away with water, but you can get rid of it with milk.
+Milk contains casein, which binds with capsaicin, allowing you to wash it away.
 You can use alcohol for the same purpose — it dissolves the oil that allows capsaicin to repel water.